portefaix/portefaix-mixin/README.md

-# Minotor Mixin
+# Portefaix Mixin

-The minotor-mixin is a collection of reusable and configurable [Prometheus](https://prometheus.io/) alerts, and [Grafana](https://grafana.com) dashboards.
+The portefaix-mixin is a collection of reusable and configurable [Prometheus](https://prometheus.io/) alerts, and [Grafana](https://grafana.com) dashboards.